Keksuccino/docs_fancymenu/docs/browser-api.md

 ---
 title: Browser JavaScript API
 description: >-
-  How to use FancyMenu's JavaScript API in MCEF-based mod features like the Browser element.
+  How to use FancyMenu's JavaScript API in Rinku-based mod features like the Browser element.
 ---
 # FancyMenu JavaScript API